Welcome to Brier Elementary PTA

 Once finished, reorganize the supplies back on to the art cart and return it to the Art in Action closet.
 After that, sign out at the front office and enjoy your day!

-Art in Action art cart schedule
+Art in Action Schedule

-art in action May 2025
+art in action May 2026

 Brier Elementary PTA - Supporting Education